SignTools/SignTools/README.md

   - Wildcard, with app id = `TEAM_ID.*`

     - Can properly sign any app (`TEAM_ID.app1`, `TEAM_ID.app2`, ...)
-    - Can't use special entitlements such as app groups (restricted by Apple)
+    - Can't use special entitlements such as app groups (Apple restriction)

   - Explicit, with app id = `TEAM_ID.app1`